Palatine T 4.II

 The Palatine T 4II was a class of saturated steam, tank locomotives operated by the Palatinate Railway.

 They were to a large extent identical to the Class D XI from Bavaria, but the grate area and diameters of the carrying and coupled wheels were smaller.
 The rear coupled axle was housed in a Krauss-Helmholtz bogie, and the coal tanks were behind the driver's cab.
 It achieved its top speed on the level with a 400 tonne train.

 The three examples that were built were given railway numbers 257 to 259 and the names Ulmet, Eschenau and Erdesbach.
-In 1925 the Deutsche Reichsbahn took all three machines over as DRG Class 98.4 with locomotive numbers 98 401–403.
+In 1925 the Deutsche Reichsbahn took all three machines over as DRG Class 98.4 with locomotive numbers 98 401 to 98 403.
 Until their retirement in 1933/34 the engines were stabled at Landau locomotive shed.